 Short answer: Yes!
-Long answer: Chicken has to be cooked to 165F internal temperature so if you cube your chicken and put it in a 400F preheated oven, it will most definitely cook to that internal temperature within 15-20 minutes.
+Long answer: Chicken has to be cooked to 165F internal temperature.
+If you cube your chicken and put it in a 400F preheated oven, it will most definitely cook to that internal temperature within 15-20 minutes.

-If you used ice-cold liquid for the rice instead of boiling, neither your rice nor your chicken will cook in 15-20 minutes.
-If you’re lucky your chicken and rice casserole will be done in an hour but probably not.
+If you use ice-cold liquid for the rice instead of boiling, neither your rice nor your chicken will cook in 20 minutes.
+It may take up to an hour in this case.

 How Do You Fix Uncooked Rice In Casserole?

 If for some weird reason your rice didn’t cook.
 Maybe because you forgot to press it down into the liquid or your liquid wasn’t hot when you added it, or you didn’t achieve a tight seal with your baking sheet or aluminum foil, don’t worry!

 Drizzle 1/4 cup hot liquid well spread out on top of your still cheeseless casserole, this time seal it super-duper extra well, and quickly return it to the hot oven for another 5-10 minutes.

 Chicken And Rice Casserole